Animal Feed Trace Minerals Market Size and Share

 Recent Industry Developments

-• June 2025: The Swanson Family of Companies purchased D&D Ingredient Distributors, enlarging feed and pet-food capacities.
+• June 2025: The Swanson Family of Companies purchased D&D Ingredient Distributors, enlarging capacity for feed additives, including trace minerals.

 • September 2024: Novus International, Inc. and Ginkgo Bioworks formed a partnership to develop feed additives, including trace minerals, for the animal agriculture industry.